 - MariaDB (74 in total)

-- … (additional libraries needed for your CMS, PHP or database)
+- … (additional libraries and packages needed for your CMS, PHP or database)

-If you use Hugo, you get 0.
-Instead of adding more and more security features which have the potential to introduce new security vulnerabilities, you need less software.
+If you use Hugo, you won’t be affected by any of these security vulnerabilities since there is no CMS, no PHP, and no database server.
+Instead of adding more and more security features and plugins which have the potential to introduce new security vulnerabilities, you need less software.
 Attackers can’t attack something that isn’t there.
 You don’t have to keep an eye on news tickers to learn about the latest security vulnerabilities in your CMS.

-Furthermore, Hugo runs offline.
+Furthermore, you execute Hugo offline.
 There is no Hugo on your server.
+You only need web server software and the underlying operating system.

 Benefits of static websites